-The Ten Most Important Poker Book Books Ever Written and Why They’re Essential
+The Ten Most Important Poker Books Ever Written and Why They’re Essential

 I’m frequently asked which are my favorite poker books.

-Surprisingly, I get this question more often from non-players, than players.
-I think that’s because there’s still a fair amount of curiosity, even intrigue, when it comes to poker — especially among those who don’t play regularly and know little about the game, or the people in it.
+I get this question more often from non-players than players.
+I think that’s because there’s still a fair amount of curiosity, even intrigue when it comes to poker — especially among those who don’t play regularly and know little about the game, or the people in it.

 After reviewing the many books I’ve read over the years (and I think I’ve covered all the major titles), here’s my list of the most important non-fiction books ever written about poker.
 I’ll proceed in reverse order, starting with the “honorable mention” category, ultimately leading up to my top choice.

-Additional Note — I wish to emphasize these books are all narratives.
-Strategy books are not included and probably deserve a separate list.
+Note: All of these books are narratives.
+Strategy books are not included and deserve a separate list.
 Moreover, works of fiction could be another category.